margomerritt/stock-analysis/README.md

 ## Results
 ### Run Times
 #### 2017 Run Time
 The execution time for the original script for the 2017 stock data ran in 0.4960938 seconds.
 The refactored script ran in 0.08203125 seconds.
 Thus the refactored script had a much shorter execution time.
+The refactored script shortened the run time by 0.41400813.

 ![VBA_Challenge_2017](https://user-images.githubusercontent.com/111299372/195908973-7e2141ca-0252-4b00-a40c-5a386c36f8cd.png)